Skip to main content

 • Have a plan and create a budget to ensure you’re paying off as much of the debt as possible during the promotional period.

 • Stay on top of bills and due dates.
 Missing payments could mean losing the balance transfer offer.
-For example, with the CIBC Select Visa* if you miss paying the minimum balance by the due date two months in a row during the promotional period, you will lose the promotional interest rate.
+For example if you miss paying the minimum balance by the due date two months in a row during the promotional period, you will lose the promotional interest rate.

 • Don’t use your balance transfer credit card for new purchases because any new purchases you put on the card will accrue interest at the regular interest rate rather than the card’s uber-low promotional rate.